d0ugr/giverboard/README.md

 Check out a demo online at [estimatron.ml](https://estimatron.ml).

+This was my final project for the Lighthouse Labs Web Development Bootcamp.
+Aside from a few fixes to be able to use it, this repository represents the state of the project at the completion of the course.  **It is not the latest version** and has been forked into [Give'rBoard](https://github.com/d0ugr/giverboard) for further development.

+Please don't judge the code too harshly.
+Normal teams for this project were three people, while we were two people, and then my partner fell ill and I had to continue on my own.
+There are many things I wish I had time to do, like better documentation, code comments, refactoring, testing, and the list goes on.
+Please check out Give'rBoard for the current state of this project.

 ## **Support setup**

 Estimatron2020 requires [Node.js](https://nodejs.org) and [Postgres](https://www.postgresql.org/).
 Node.js 14.2.0 and Postgres 12.3 were used during development.
 Your mileage may vary with previous versions.